Jarnomer/gnl/README.md

 ## 📝 General

-Goal of the project is to read file descriptors line by line and is meant to be integrated eventually into `libft`.
+Goal of the project is create a function to read file descriptors line by line and it is meant to be integrated into [libft](https://github.com/Jarnomer/libft).

-Project is completed using `linked list` where nodes include read content and address to next node.
+Project uses `linked list` where nodes include read content and address to next node.

 ```c
 typedef struct s_gnl